Wanhar-Aziz/Personal-Finance-ML-Project/README.md

 The full pipeline will:
 1.  **Automatically download** the dataset from Kaggle and save it to `data/raw/`.
 2. Process the raw data and save train, validation, and test sets to `data/processed/`.
-3. (Soon) Train the classical baseline models and log results to MLflow.
+3. Train the classical baseline models and log results to MLflow.
-4. (Soon) Evaluate the best models and save artifacts to `outputs/`.
+4. Evaluate the best models and save artifacts to `outputs/`.
 5.  **Generate a PDF report** summarizing the data processing steps.

 ---